Steven Stayner's Kidnapping, Cary Stayner's Horrific Crimes and One Family's Unbelievable Story - E! Online

 As he got a little older, though, he realized that "things weren't right—my parents wouldn't have hired a guy to pick me off the street," Steven reflected.
 But by then he was too afraid of being physically harmed by Parnell to run away.

 The sexual abuse also went on at night, until, as Steven remembered, Parnell told him he was getting too old and came home with Timothy White, the child's blond hair already dyed a darker shade.
-For this crime, Parnell had enlisted 14-year-old Randall Sean Poorman, offering him $50, marijuana and booze in exchange, to help him lure the 5-year-old to his car.
+For this crime, Parnell had enlisted 14-year-old Randall Sean Poorman, offering him $50, marijuana and booze in exchange for helping him lure the 5-year-old to his car.

 Parnell had also told this little boy that he was going to be his new dad because his parents didn't want him anymore.